New licensing system coming in 2025

 Deputy registrars

-Recreational vehicles will continue to be processed at deputy registrar offices across the state, or at the DNR Central Office in St. Paul.
-Renewals will still be available to process online.
+Recreational vehicles will continue to be processed at deputy registrar offices across the state or at the DNR central office in St. Paul.
+Renewals still will be available to process online.

 Sign up for updates on the new license system